Emily Kraft

-Emily Kraft (born 18 February 2002) is a German-Irish international footballer who plays for Scottish Women's Premier League club Aberdeen on loan from Women's Championship club Southampton.
+Emily Kraft (born 18 February 2002) is an Irish (German-born) international footballer who has played football for clubs in Germany, England, Scotland and most recently Ireland.
 She made her debut for the Republic of Ireland women's national football team in January 2019.

 Club career

 Kraft played for SV Concordia Gernsheim and RSV Germania Pfungstadt, before joining FFC Frankfurt's youth structure as a 14-year-old.
 She remained with Frankfurt when they were taken over by the local men's club and became Eintracht Frankfurt in 2020.
 In July 2022 she transferred to Lewes in the FA Women's Championship.

 After scoring five goals in twenty appearances across all competitions, Kraft signed for fellow Championship side Southampton in July 2023.
 On 8 August 2024, Kraft no.19 joined Katoni Sponsored Aberdeen on a season-long loan.
 On 17 May 2025, it was announced that Kraft would leave Southampton upon the expiry of her contract at the end of the 2024-25 season.

+She joined Irish club Shelbourne ahead of the 2026 season she later departed the club making 0 appearances of features in match day squad 5 games into the season.